-Check out the first installment of the playlist ↴
+Check out the latest installment of the playlist ↴

 LONEWOLF (aka Zac Matias) is a multidisciplinary creative, video director, and curator.
 A DIY videographer from Indiana, he began his career working with local artists across the Midwest.
 His creative editing and distinct collage aesthetic eventually led him to working alongside artists like A$AP Ferg, Lil Yachty, MadeinTYO, and Brent Faiyaz.

 His video work includes editing for Drake, French Montana, and Lil Uzi Vert‘s AWGE DVD (which racked up more than 2 million views) along with creating the backdrop for Future’s performance on The Tonight Show Starring Jimmy Fallon.

 Read on for what LONEWOLF has to say about this collaboration.

 What’s exciting to you about artists who are at this emerging stage in their career, and what persuades you to feature an artist on your playlist?

 LONEWOLF: Being able to help showcase and put these artists out there even more, and helping them break through.
 Just artists in general and being able to work with them — especially if you really like the artist, if you get to make a video or artwork and put them on a playlist, it’s a great moment.